spinalcordtoolbox/spinalcordtoolbox/contrib/apptainer/README.md

     ./install_sct_containered.sh

 This will usually take a few minutes to complete.

-If you want to run DeepSeg tasks, you can install the requisite models with the following command (replacing the `task` entries with the task name(s) you want to run):
+Optionally, if you know you will need to run certain `sct_deepseg` tasks, you can list them after the command to install their requisite models immediately (replacing the `task` entries with the task name(s) you want to run):

     ./install_sct_containered.sh task1 task2 task3

+If you need to install a `sct_deepseg` model after the initial `sct` container is completed, you can do so with the following command instead:

+    ./install_deepseg_task.sh task1 task2 task3

 ## Running the Container

-Once the `.sif` file has been generated, you can run any SCT command by prepending the following before it and running the command within this directory:
+Once the `sct.sif` file has been generated, you can run any SCT command by prepending the following before it and running the command within this directory:

     apptainer exec sct.sif